Reserve a Room

 The Ice City

-Jerusalem Hosts the International Ice Festival at the new Tachane Entertainment zone.
+Jerusalem Hosts the International Ice Festival at the new TACHANA Entertainment zone.

 Featuring a spectacular display of famous Jerusalem sites – all carved

-in ice – and other special attractions, the festival brings in internationally recognised ice artists to create otherwise unseen sculptures.
+in ice – and other special attractions, the festival brings in internationally recognized ice artists to create otherwise unseen sculptures.

 To accommodate the festival, a special 1,500 sq. m. display area will be